Our Services

 Helpful Resources

-There are several factors to consider; see below to understand more.
-Early 4 AM wakeups are usually driven by stress and anxiety, an overly early bedtime, evening alcohol or blood sugar swings, or a sleep disorder, and you can often fix them by shifting bedtime later, stopping clock checking, using a 20 minute get-out-of-bed reset, managing evening stress, getting morning light, and timing exercise and meals wisely.
+Waking up at 4 AM is often caused by stress, anxiety, an overly early bedtime, evening alcohol, blood sugar swings, or an underlying sleep disorder.
+Common fixes include shifting your bedtime later, avoiding clock-checking, using a 20-minute "get out of bed" reset, managing evening stress, getting bright morning light, and timing exercise and meals thoughtfully.

 The good news: in most cases, this pattern is fixable.